solvespace/solvespace/README.md

 A fully functional port to GTK3 is available, but not recommended for use due to bugs in this toolkit.

+### Building for Windows

+You will need CMake and a Windows cross-compiler.
+On a Debian derivative (e.g. Ubuntu) these can be installed with:

+    apt-get install mingw-w64 cmake

+Before building, check out the submodules:

+    git submodule update --init

+After that, build 32-bit SolveSpace as following:

+    mkdir cbuild
+    cd cbuild
+    cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-mingw32.cmake ..
+    make solvespace

+Or, build 64-bit SolveSpace as following:

+    mkdir cbuild
+    cd cbuild
+    cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-mingw64.cmake ..
+    make solvespace

+The application is built as `cbuild/src/solvespace.exe`.

+Space Navigator support will not be available.

 Building on Mac OS X
 --------------------

-You will need XCode tools, cmake and libpng.
+You will need XCode tools, CMake and libpng.
 Assuming you use [homebrew][], these can be installed with:

     brew install cmake libpng